waldur/ansible-waldur-generator/README.md

 ## Architecture

 The generator's architecture is designed to decouple the Ansible logic from the API implementation details.
 It achieves this by using the `generator_config.yaml` as a "bridge" between the OpenAPI specification and the generated code.
+The generator can produce multiple, self-contained Ansible Collections in a single run.

 ```mermaid
 graph TD